dat3Cph/material/docs/README.md

 you are looking for.
 Just type in the search box at the top of the page.

 And as a final touch, we've built a customGPT AI model, which you can freely ask for help.
 It's not perfect, but it should be able to help you.
-You can find it [here](https://app.customgpt.ai/projects/33053/ask-me-anything?embed=1&shareable_slug=d9d5671cb9f0c994caf22ac4506cdd93){: .btn .btn-blue }
+You can find it [here](https://app.customgpt.ai/projects/33053/ask-me-anything?embed=1&shareable_slug=d9d5671cb9f0c994caf22ac4506cdd93)